pragma-/Plang/README.md

 The `Integer()` type conversion function can be used to convert the following:

-From Type | With Value | Resulting Number Value
+From Type | With Value | Resulting Integer Value
 --- | --- | ---
 Null | `null` | `0`
 Boolean | `true` | `1`